open-dynamic-robot-initiative/trifinger_simulation/README.md

 ## Cite Us

-If you are using this package in you academic work, please cite this repository and also the corresponding paper:
+If you are using this package in your academic work, please cite this repository and also the corresponding paper:

 ```